Vishagen/adaptika/README.md

-# adaptika
+# Tech-Adaptika
-Repository for my work at Tech Adaptika
+Repository for my 2022 summer internship at Tech Adaptika!